vanHeemstraSystems/web-sequence-diagrams-headstart/containers/js-sequence-diagrams/README.md

 Note: to create such a ```package-lock.json``` file, run ```npm install``` in the root directory and the file will be automatically generated.
 Make sure to commit this file to your source code repository (here: Github).

 - SQLite is currently only compatible with node and npm at sqlite3@5.0.0.
 Hence why this is a ***fixed*** version in package.json.
-Newer versions cause errors.
+Newer versions of sqlite3 cause errors.

 ## Building your image